Pier 21: Postwar

 Following the war brides, several major waves of immigrants arrived at Pier 21 beginning with the Displaced Person refugees from across Europe, including many Holocaust survivors.
 These refugees were followed by large numbers of post war economic immigrants from several European countries such as Britain, Italy, Germany and the Netherlands.

 One of the smallest ships to ever come to Pier 21, the former minesweeper SS Walnut arrived in 1948 packed with 347 refugees from the Baltic, triggering a controversy about their admittance to Canada which help shaped Canada's postwar refugee policies.
-The 1950s marked the peak years of immigration arrivals, many of which were Italian-Canadians.
+The 1950s marked the peak years of immigration arrivals, about 45,000 per year, many of which were Italian-Canadians.
 A large two-story addition was built onto the immigration annex building in the 1950s to handle the heavy traffic of postwar European immigration.
 The Hungarian Uprising in 1956 brought another group of refugees to Pier 21, although some from this wave were now arriving by aircraft.
 The decline in ocean liner travel due to the rise of jet airliner travel during the 1960s caused immigration to shift to airports.
 With few ships calling at Pier 21, the terminal was used more often in its final years to handle overflow from airport immigration offices.
 The last major group of immigrants were 100 Cuban refugees from the Gander International Airport who were transferred to Pier 21 in 1970 to be accommodated while their refugee claims were processed.
 The last ship to bring immigrants to Pier 21 was the SS Cristoforo Colombo on March 30, 1971.
 Pier 21 closed its doors on March 31, 1971.
 A few other ships arrived in Halifax with immigrants after Pier 21 closed, but they were received by immigration officials working out of a downtown office.